Online MBA Program in Healthcare Administration

 Is it better to obtain an MBA in a traditional brick-and-mortar school?

 Many students attest to the fact that online MBA programs and traditional MBA programs have similar curricula.
 Although some students may find they’re more successful learning in a classroom where they’re able to ask questions and congregate with peers, most students who take part in online degree programs quickly complete their coursework within the allotted time frame

 How long do online MBA programs take to complete?

-While the amount of time that students are given to complete their programs may vary depending on the school, most programs allow students to work at their own pace provided they complete all coursework within two years.
+While the number of times students are given to complete their programs may vary depending on the school, most programs allow students to work at their own pace, provided they finish all coursework within two years.
 However, some part-time online MBA programs give students up to five years to complete, while accelerated programs provide students with a condensed version of the materials and take anywhere from six to eight weeks to finish.

 Are all US-based online MBA programs in healthcare administration accredited?